ichilton/bytemark-bigv-api-doc/content/api/users.md

 * **authorized_keys** - SSH public key's
 * **password** - only used when creating (or updating) a user - it's not returned in when reading users

+Once created - username and email can not be updated - they will just be ignored in any PUT requests.

+Be careful with authorized_keys as it's just a string - when updating this field, ensure that existing keys are present when supplying an updated string.

 ## Authentication